 FAO's Forest and Landscape Restoration Programme focuses on overcoming capacity, finance and knowledge barriers.
-A Regional Strategy and Action Plan for Forest and Landscape Restoration was endorsed in 2018 by the Asia-Pacific Forestry Commission.
-AFoCO Member Countries pledged to the Bonn Challenge Asia: Kazakhstan (1,500,000 ha), Kyrgyzstan (320,000 ha) and Mongolia
+A Regional Strategy and Action Plan for Forest and Landscape Restoration21 was endorsed in 2018 by the Asia-Pacific Forestry Commission22.
+AFoCO Member Countries pledged to

-&lt;sup>19 Asia-Pacific Forestry Commission
+19 Asia-Pacific Forestry Commission